 Not Used.

-Where the Registered User has permitted a meter by-pass to be installed, or temporary alternative arrangement to be utilised, at a Supply Meter Point it shall notify the Transporter as soon as reasonably practicable following such installation or utilisation.
+Where the Registered User has permitted a meter by-pass to be installed, or temporary alternative arrangement to be utilised, at a Supply Meter Point it shall notify the CDSP as soon as reasonably practicable following such installation or utilisation.

 Where a meter by-pass is installed, or a temporary alternative arrangement utilised, at a Supply Meter Point then in the event of a cessation of use:

-within 2 Supply Point Systems Business Days following the Day on which such discontinuance occurred, the Registered User shall notify the Transporter of the following information:
+within 2 Supply Point Systems Business Days following the Day on which such discontinuance occurred, the Registered User shall notify the CDSP of the following information:

 the MPRN;